MichaelND/Rorschach/README.md

 > if a file has been created, modified, or removed.
 >
 >   1. What system calls would you need to use?
+>         To scan and search directories, you would need to use opendir(),
+>     readdir(), and closedir().
+We will certainly use the stat() function to
+>     determine metadata information about the file.
 >
 >   2. What information would you need to store and what data structures would
 >      you need?
+>         We will need to store the root directory.
+Also, we would need to store
+>     the modification time and the last scan time.
+Then, we need to store the
+>     inode number and the file path.
+Our data structure will be an array of
+>     structs.
+These structs store the inode number, the file path, and the
+>     modification time.
+We will simply iterate through the array and stat each
+>     element.
+If the stat fails, then we know that it was removed.
+If it
+>     succeeds, then we can determine, based on the modification time, if the
+>     file was just created or modified.

 .